May 2, 2023

 Many personal training professionals suggest performing a light version of the same workout you will do during the strength training workout.

-This form of dynamic stretching ensures that the right muscle groups are activated.
+This form of dynamic stretching ensures that the right muscle groups are activated and prepares you for prison workout variations and other bodyweight exercises.

 A cool-down stretching session afterward helps reset tight muscles and avoid knots.
 It can help prevent soreness and supports flexibility and mobility in the future.